-A: The phrase, originally seen as “catty-cornered” or “cater-cornered” in 19th-century America, has nothing to do with cats, either feline or cool, except in the minds of people unaware of its history.
+A: The phrase, originally seen as “catty-cornered” or “cater-cornered” in 19th-century America, has no relationship at all to cats.

-Although the “catty” version appeared first in print, according to citations in the Oxford English Dictionary, the “cater” one is closer to the phrase’s etymological roots.
+Although the “catty” version appeared first in print, according to citations in the Oxford English Dictionary, the “cater” version is closer to the phrase’s etymological roots.

 The OED traces both of them back to a 16th-century verb, “cater,” meaning “to place or set rhomboidally; to cut, move, go, etc., diagonally.”
 So to move in a “cater-cornered” way is to go diagonally from corner to corner.

-The English verb came from the French quatre, or four.
+The English verb came from the French quatre (four).
 Since the early 1500s, the word “cater” has also meant the number four in games of dice or cards, though this usage is not common today.